 - We use paid legal and/or display advertisements.
-We place one paid advertisement in a newspaper of general circulation and one in a newspaper with circulation targeted to minority communities (included for reference in Appendix C and on SPC's website at spcregion.org). - We also distribute public notices to other media outlets or organizations that serve targeted outreach groups identified in our Environmental Justice and Limited English Proficiency analyses (included in Appendix C and on SPC's website at spcregion.org). - We post the notice on the agency's website at spcregion.org. - We post the notice at SPC's offices.
+We place one paid advertisement in a newspaper of general circulation and one in a newspaper with circulation targeting various communities (included for reference in Appendix C and on SPC's website at spcregion.org). - We also distribute public notices to other media outlets or organizations that serve targeted outreach groups identified in Appendix C and on SPC's website at spcregion.org. - We post the notice on the agency's website at spcregion.org. - We post the notice at SPC's offices.